drwhut/tabletop-club/docs/custom_assets/asset_packs/asset_types.rst

 .. image:: examples/speaker.jpg
    :alt: By the corner of the table is a large, metallic gramophone.

 Speakers are objects that can play audio tracks.
-They emit sound positionally, so the audio will vary depending on the position of the speaker relative to the camera.
+They can be configured to emit sound positionally, so the audio will vary depending on the position of the speaker relative to the camera.

 .. _object-type-timer: